kelvin-olaiya/asmd-24/README.md

 ## Lab 2: Advanced testing

-### Reeingineer
+### Reengineer

-Tests can be found [here]()
+Tests can be found [here](https://github.com/kelvin-olaiya/asmd-lab-02/blob/master/src/test/scala/a01a/sol2/TestGUIExamLogger.scala)

 ### Gui-Tester

-For this task I implemented a `GUIProbe` which wraps the system's `GUI` and provides an API to interact with it and check its conditions.
+For this task I implemented a [`GUIProbe`](https://github.com/kelvin-olaiya/asmd-lab-02/blob/master/src/main/scala/a01a/sol2/GUIProbe.scala) which wraps the system's `GUI` and provides an API to interact with it and check its conditions.
 The `GUIProbe` is a *Facade* that hides the complexity and technicalities of the system's GUI and provides what is needed for automated testing through a simple interface.

 As stated before to be able to test a system, the system it self should provide an API to interact with it and check its conditions
 (Design for testability).